Mohit Pathak: Television

-Mohit started off his career as a singer in 2006 by lending his vocals to title and theme songs for Hindi television shows like Pari Hoon Main & Yeh Ishq Haaye.
+Mohit started off his career as a singer in 2006 by lending his vocals to title and theme songs for Hindi television shows like Pari Hoon Main and Yeh Ishq Haaye.
 These songs were duets with Shruti Pathak and Alisha Chinai respectively.
 He debuted as a music director and lyricist in 2014 with his songs for Zee TV's Aur Pyaar Ho Gaya for which Pathak holds a double nomination at the Indian Television Academy Awards 2014 as best singer and best lyricist.
 Later in the same year he did another show for producer Rajan Shahi on Sony Television called Itti si Khushi.
 In 2015 he gave music for a ten-episode special show by Essel Vision Productions on Zee TV called Rishton Ka Mela.
 During mid 2015 Pathak entered the very first season of &TV's singing reality show The Voice India.
 He was chosen to be a part of Team Shaan by coach Shaan.
 He also wrote and sung Sony Mix's anthem "Jab Dhun Baje".